 If you are a homeschooler or classroom teacher, student or independent learner, or anyone else who writes about math, now is the time to send in your favorite blog post for this month’s Math Teachers at Play (MTaP) math education blog carnival.

-I’m posting this call for submissions early, before the holidays get too distracting.
-But Don’t Procrastinate!
+Don’t Procrastinate!
 Time flies, and we’ll miss your entry.

 Need an Idea-Starter?